mattiasflodin/reckless/doc/performance.md

   messages in production environments, not just in debug mode.
 It is too late to enable log messages post-mortem.
 * We care enough about performance that we will accept the risk for dangling pointer references.
-Note that you should be OK as long as you never pass a raw pointer to dynamically allocated or stack-allocated memory.
+Note that I do not think will be a problem in practice, but I still thought it is significant enough to at least point out.
+You should be OK as long as you never pass a raw pointer to dynamically allocated or stack-allocated memory.
 Pointers to global objects are usually fine, and so are string literals.
 For dynamically allocated strings you should use e.g. `std::string`.

 Another factor that I care about is that latency should be kept at a stable, insignificant level.
 If the write buffer is very large then the user may